“`html

 Esthetics School in Northern Virginia: Your Career Starts Here

-AVI Career Training’s esthetics program in Vienna, VA gives you the hands-on skills, state board preparation, and inclusive training you need to launch a real career in skin care — right here in Northern Virginia.
+AVI Career Training’s esthetics (NO FINANCIAL AID FOR THIS PROGRAM) program in Vienna, VA gives you the hands-on skills, state board preparation, and inclusive training you need to launch a real career in skin care — right here in Northern Virginia.

-Not all esthetics programs teach you to work on every client who walks through the door.
+Not all esthetics (NO FINANCIAL AID FOR THIS PROGRAM) programs teach you to work on every client who walks through the door.
 AVI does.

 That difference matters in a region as diverse as Northern Virginia.
 Whether your future clients are walking into a Tysons spa, a Reston med-spa, or a boutique skin care studio in Old Town Alexandria, they will represent every skin tone, background, and skin care need.
 Your training should reflect that reality from day one.

-If you’re researching esthetics schools in Northern Virginia and trying to figure out where to start, this page will walk you through everything: what estheticians actually do, what Virginia requires for licensure, what to expect from AVI’s program, what you can earn after graduation, and how to take the next step.
+If you’re researching esthetics (NO FINANCIAL AID FOR THIS PROGRAM) schools in Northern Virginia and trying to figure out where to start, this page will walk you through everything: what estheticians actually do, what Virginia requires for licensure, what to expect from AVI’s program, what you can earn after graduation, and how to take the next step.

 Ready to see if AVI is the right fit?
 Apply now or call us at (703) 943-9841 to talk with an admissions advisor.